vmware-tanzu-labs/yaml-overlay-tool/docs/sections/mergeTypeFunctionality.md

   - item3
 ```

-When merging list data, `yot` takes the original list data, and extends it with the new list data.
-This is fairly intuitive, but worth calling out for clarity.
+When merging list data, `Yot` takes the original list data and extends it with the new list data.

-### Integer/Float Merge Functionality
+### Integer/float merge functionality

-An integer in YAML appears as an unquoted set of digits, without a decimal.
-A float (floating point numbers) appears as an unquoted set of digits with a decimal as such:
+In YAML, an integer appears as an unquoted set of digits without a decimal and a float (floating point numbers) appears as an unquoted set of digits with a decimal.

+For example,

 ```yaml
 # source: https://www.tutorialspoint.com/yaml/yaml_scalars_and_tags.htm